CenturyLinkCloud/mdw/mdw/build.md

 6 - Update mdw-demo
   -  Update mdwVersion in gradle.properties
-  -  Run upgradeMDWVer task to update assets
+  -  Run upgradeMDWVer task to update assets and refresh the project
-  -  Commit and push to git
+  -  Commit and push to git (manifest.yml and mdw.properties should not be committed)

 7  Deploy and Test
   - MDW6-Deploy  (You might have to start the server manually if this task does not do automatically)